Soledad Miranda

 Eva 63

-This is a comedy about the intersecting stories of five women and their loves, hopes, problems, and failures, filmed in 1963.
+This comedy, filmed in 1963, is about the intersecting stories of five women and their loves, hopes, problems, and failures.
 Soledad plays a seamstress who later becomes a movie actress and falls in love.
 In one scene she stands on top of a table and sings and dances for the other workers.
 Later she sings and dances at a club and is quite adorable!
 She sings to an older gentleman, a duke, who may be her father.
-She comes home drunk and is chastised by being put in the cold shower.
+She comes home drunk and her roommates chastise her by putting her in the cold shower.
+A Spanish reviewer singled out Soledad and Elisa Montés, calling their performances courageous and undoubtedly the best among the large cast.
 Soledad later worked with director Pedro Lazaga in Fin de semana.
 Laura Valenzuela, here her roommate, later played her sister in Las hijas de Helena.

 Click here for a synopsis, pictures, and video from Eva 63 and here to find it on IMDB.
 To listen to Soledad sing in Eva 63, click here.
 This movie is for sale in the store.
 My copy of this movie is in Spanish; if anyone has a copy with English or French dubbing or subtitles, please let me know.